indrekots/indrekots.github.io/_posts/articles/2016-07-17-how-to-control-an-rc-car-over-wifi-with-esp8266.md

 ## TCP vs UDP

 During the first tests I discovered that the car was not very responsive.
 The car would continue driving even when I had released all keys for example.
 I found that this was due to the fact that the communication was done over [TCP](https://en.wikipedia.org/wiki/Transmission_Control_Protocol "TCP Wikipedia page").
 I'm guessing the TCP handshake process and acknowledgements introduce some overhead.
-After I had reengineered the car to use UDP everything worked flawlessly.
+After I had reengineered the car to use UDP, everything worked flawlessly.

 ## End result

-The cheap RC car (~15EUR/~17USD) which initially had only 2 channels (although the RX-2/TX-2 has a [third unused channel](http://www.instructables.com/id/Hack-an-RC-cars-unused-5th-channel/ "RX-2/TX-2 unused channel")) can now be controlled programmatically.
+The cheap RC car (~15EUR/~17USD) which initially had only 2 channels (although the RX-2/TX-2 chipset has a [third unused channel](http://www.instructables.com/id/Hack-an-RC-cars-unused-5th-channel/ "RX-2/TX-2 unused channel")) can now be controlled programmatically.
 Not to mention, the ESP8266 chip supports [pulse-width modulation (PWM)](https://en.wikipedia.org/wiki/Pulse-width_modulation "PWM Wikipedia page").
 This means that I can control the driving speed of the car.
 Previously, because it had only 2 channels, it was either driving at full speed or not moving at all.
 Above all, since the car can be controlled over the network, I can come up with new ideas for future projects.
 Theoretically I could implement an app for a smartphone which would act as a custom controller.

+I'm going to leave you with this video of the car in action.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/p0O8tkGuvoY" frameborder="0" allowfullscreen></iframe>